ericmhuntley/geojson2shp/README.md

 # geojson2shp
-Shell script to convert a folder and subfolder of GeoJSON files to Shapefiles.
+Shell script to convert a folder (and subfolders) of GeoJSON files to Shapefiles using `ogr2ogr`.

 Requires GDAL.